Brad Ito: CTO, RETINA

-For those with one system for your marketing automation, one system for customer support, and top-of-funnel engagement occurring in Facebook and Google, it can be difficult to put the pieces together to really understand how customers experience your brand.
-Instead of trying to shoehorn data from one of these external platforms into the other (for example, trying to put all your offline events in the Google Analytics), own your data and the way in which it is stored.
-Using a data platform that is designed as a data platform will pay dividends with all its pre-built connectors, and features.
+If you have one system for your marketing automation and one system for customer support, plus some top-of-funnel engagement occurring in Facebook and Google, it can be difficult to put the pieces together in order to really understand how customers experience your brand.
+Instead of trying to shoehorn data from one or more of these platforms into another (for example, putting all of your offline events into Google Analytics), you should take control of your data and the way in which it is stored.
+Use a data platform that is designed as a data platform; it will pay dividends with all of its pre-built connectors and features.

-The original way that folks would centralize all of their data was in a CRM, but those have difficulty scaling to web-scale amounts of traffic, and were never designed to top-of-funnel events that occur before one has a customer’s email address or phone number.
-Enterprise Data Warehouses (EDW) and Data Management Platforms (DMP) do collect all of the data, but will make you jump through a bunch of hoops to make use of it.
-What folks will typically want is a Customer Data Platform (CDP)
+Marketers used to centralize all of their data in a CRM.
+But CRMs have difficulty scaling to the large volumes of traffic that come from the web; they also were never designed to handle top-of-funnel events that occur before you have a customer’s email address or phone number.
+Enterprise data warehouses (EDW) and data management platforms (DMP) collect all of this data, but these technologies often make you jump through a bunch of hoops to make use of it.
+What you really need is a customer data platform (CDP).

 2. Is your data checked for validity?

 Your data is only as valuable as it is trustworthy.
-Tracking and technical errors can cause gaps in the data, duplicate data, mislabeled link tracking and more.
-You need to have some internal process for regularly sanity checking your data, and fixing or mitigating issues found.
+Ineffective tracking and technical errors can cause significant problems, such as duplicate data, mislabeled attribution, and more.
+You need to have an internal process – think of it as a sanity check – that regularly fixes or mitigates any issues found.

-Minimizing the human touchpoints to enable accurate and automatic tracking can be an important part of keeping data clean.
-But even fully automated marketing systems will have technical hiccups, and you don’t want to be caught with egg on your face for making an expensive decision based on bad data.
+A first step towards an effective data sanity check is minimizing the manual tracking involved when you launch a marketing campaign.
+Automatic tracking is an important part of keeping data clean.
+But even fully automated marketing systems will have technical hiccups; you don’t want to be caught with egg on your face for making an expensive decision based on bad data.

-3. Can a marketer answer their own questions from the data?
+3. Can a marketer answer his or her own questions from the data?

-Too many of the old “enterprise” systems force one to dig through obtuse user interfaces, or interface with the raw databases via technical SQL queries.
-That then turns into whole teams of analysts translating marketing business questions into the technical language of the data.
-Even with the best such teams, that added turnaround time means one asks fewer questions, and does less exploration of new ideas within the data.
+Too many old “enterprise” systems force marketers to dig through obtuse user interfaces or use SQL queries to interact with a raw database.
+That results in the need for whole teams of analysts to translate marketing business questions into the technical language of data.
+Even under the best of circumstances, the additional turnaround time means marketers ask fewer questions and explore less new ideas within the data.

 4. Do you have an identity resolution solution / strategy?

-Nobody has quite cracked this entire nut, and there’s vendor consortiums and new innovations happening in this space right now.
-The essential thing is to have a single unified solution or strategy.
-Without a unified approach being used across your platform, answers to simple questions like “how many customers do you have?” become impossibly complex and distracting.
+Nobody has quite cracked this entire nut, but there’s progress being made by vendor consortiums.
+I’d recommend checking out some of the new innovations in identity solutions on the Advertising ID Consortium’s site.
+The essential takeaway for you is that you need to think about what is right for you — and select a single, unified solution or strategy to deal with it.
+Without a unified approach across your platform, uncovering answers to simple questions like “How many current customers do you have?” becomes impossibly complex and distracting.

 5. Can you correct past data?

-Mistakes happen, and you are going to need an ability to correct them.
+Mistakes happen, and you need the ability to correct them.
 It’s important that your marketing data platform be able to represent the best and most current representation of real customer experiences possible.

-Perhaps an email campaign went out with bad tracking links, you’ll want to correct that in your reporting.
-Maybe you only get some details about marketing spend in one channel after a 30 day delay, and you want to put in preliminary numbers that get corrected later.
-Or some channel partner only provide stats in the form of an Excel document.
-It’s important that your data platform support these sorts of edits/rewrites of history in a clean and simple manner.
+Perhaps an email campaign went out with bad tracking links and you want to correct that in your reporting.
+Maybe, after a 30-day delay, you got only some details about marketing spend in a channel and you want to record these preliminary numbers with the goal of updating them later.
+Or what if a channel or partner can only provide stats in the form of an emailed Excel document – and you realize it is full of mistakes?
+It’s vital that your data platform supports edits or rewrites of data history in a clean and simple manner.

 6. Is your data available at the speed that you need it?

-Customer data flows with different delays depending on where it is coming from and how it is being collected.
-There may be a continual stream of purchases and page views from your ecommerce store, but perhaps your advertising partner reports back performance at weekly intervals.
+Customer data flows with different delays depending on where it comes from and how it’s being collected.
+For example, there’s likely a continual stream of purchases and pageviews from your ecommerce store, but maybe your advertising partner reports performance at weekly intervals.

-Take a look at all of your sources of data with time in mind, and ask yourself whether you are getting the right customer data in time to make the right decisions about it, and to take action when needed.
-Strategic decisions about the types of campaigns to run can happen more slowly and thoughtfully at a weekly level.
-Whereas cart-abandon marketing automation emails can happen on the next day.
-And on-page or in-app experiences may need to show different content or offers within less than a second.
+Take a look at your data sources with time in mind.
+Ask yourself whether you are getting the right customer data in time to make the right decisions about it.
+Strategic decisions about the types of campaigns you should run can happen more slowly and thoughtfully, whereas cart-abandon marketing automation emails should happen the next day.
+On-page or in-app experiences may need to show different content or offers within less than a second.